kiwipower/nutkin/README.md

 // or
 expect(squirrelNutkinPlayingNinepins).toThrow("A crab apple")

-// And for compatability with squirrel jasmine: expectException("A crab apple", squirrelNutkinPlayingNinepins)
+// For compatability with squirrel jasmine: expectException("A crab apple", squirrelNutkinPlayingNinepins)
 ```